IAmThatGuy2004/The-Weather-App-project/README.md

 ## **Tasks Completed (by Owner)**
 - **Jimi**:
   - Registration page testing
+  - Registration page Layout
+  - Registration page transfer and links to other pages
 - **Mandira**:
   - Log-in page testing and connection to back-end
+  - Log-in page layout
+  - log in link to dashboard
 - **Ali**:
-  -  Chanegs to wetaher.html file to gain info from API
+  - finialised weather.html layout
+  - weather retrival for hourly, daily, current highlight temps and all & display
+  - Testing for weather module functions
 - **Aliasgar**:
-  - Dashboard page and connecting features
+  - Dashboard page layout
+  - darkmode feature for layout

 ## **Progress Relative to Requirements**
 - The project is **approximately 80% complete**, with a few objectives for this milestone not fully met.